 Gender, Science, Technology and Environment - genderSTE

-genderSTE is a new COST initiative intended to advance the state of the art in knowledge and policy implementation on gender, science, technology and environment through creating a network of policy-makers and experts on gender, science and technology.
+genderSTE was a new COST initiative intended to advance the state of the art in knowledge and policy implementation on gender, science, technology and environment through creating a network of policy-makers and experts on gender, science and technology.

-It will particularly enhance the implementation of gender-focused policy measures for structural change in science and technology institutions and integration of sex and gender dimensions in the content of science and technology.
+Its aim was to particularly enhance the implementation of gender-focused policy measures for structural change in science and technology institutions and integration of sex and gender dimensions in the content of science and technology.
 It aims to develop knowledge and resources regarding the sex and gender dimensions of technological development and innovation processes, with specific attention to the Grand Challenges identified in Horizon 2020 and the Joint Programming Initiative (JPI) Urban Europe.

 - Promoting women’s careers in science and technology through structural change of institutions (as recommended by the European Commission) by disseminating existing research and practice;

 - Promoting a better integration of gender in the content of science, research and technology, by dissemination existing research on the topic, i.e. the EU-US Gendered Innovations project;

 - Identifying gender dimensions relevant to environment-related Horizon2020 Grand Challenges and to the JPI Urban Europe.